bogdanghervan/revolut-statement/README.md

 ## Support

-Has this solved you a lot of headaches with having to manually compile all this information?
-Buy me a coffee by clicking the button below.
+Has this just saved you the trouble of having to manually compile all this information?
+Consider leaving me a note and buying me a coffee by clicking the button below.

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/B0B325116)

+Have you found a problem?
+[Submit an issue](https://github.com/bogdanghervan/revolut-statement/issues)

 ## Legal